Table of Contents

 - Population Density or Size

-Population Density is nothing but a size of a population.
+Population Density is nothing but the size of a population.
 It is defined as the number of individuals of a species per unit area.

-A variation occurs in size of any population and this change depends on several factors namely pressure of predator, availability of food, weather, and competition.
+A variation occurs in the size of any population and this change depends on several factors namely pressure of predators, availability of food, weather and competition.
 Change in population density occurs mainly due to Immigration, Natality, Emigration, and Mortality.

-The above figure illustrates the formation of a biosphere.
+The above picture illustrates the formation of a biosphere.
 The following figure shows the formation of the biosphere.
 It refers to the region of the atmosphere and surface of the earth occupied by living organisms.
 A community refers to the population of different organisms that interacts with each other in a specific area.
-It operates in an environment with several factors in specific flora and fauna and it is termed as the community.

 To know more about Ecology, visit BYJU’S.